 The following is an extract from Next Navigation East by Dr Geraint Coles. © Chesterfield Canal Partnership.

-Like the rest of Next Navigation East’ it is available online by clicking here.
+Like the rest of Next Navigation East, it is available to download by clicking here and then clicking on Restoration Plans.

 Connecting the surface route to the national network